johndoe6345789/typthon/README.rst

 Installing multiple versions
 ----------------------------

-On Unix and Mac systems if you intend to install multiple versions of Python using the same installation prefix (``--prefix`` argument to the configure script) you must take care that your primary python executable is not overwritten by the installation of a different version.
-All files and directories installed using ``make altinstall`` contain the major and minor version and can thus live side-by-side.  ``make install`` also creates ``${prefix}/bin/python3`` which refers to ``${prefix}/bin/python3.X``.
+On Unix and Mac systems if you intend to install multiple versions of Typthon using the same installation prefix (``--prefix`` argument to the configure script) you must take care that your primary Typthon executable is not overwritten by the installation of a different version.
+All files and directories installed using ``make altinstall`` contain the major and minor version and can thus live side-by-side.  ``make install`` also creates ``${prefix}/bin/typthon3`` which refers to ``${prefix}/bin/typthon3.X``.
 If you intend to install multiple versions using the same prefix you must decide which version (if any) is your "primary" version.
 Install that version using ``make install``.
 Install all other versions using ``make altinstall``.

-For example, if you want to install Python 2.7, 3.6, and 3.14 with 3.14 being the primary version, you would execute ``make install`` in your 3.14 build directory and ``make altinstall`` in the others.
+For example, if you want to install Typthon 2.7, 3.6, and 3.14 with 3.14 being the primary version, you would execute ``make install`` in your 3.14 build directory and ``make altinstall`` in the others.